 Staff are expected to maintain professional competence, keep abreast of the latest developments in their respective areas, and maintain proficiency in the latest relevant methods and technologies.
-They are expected to share relevant information with co-workers, cooperate with and accommodate those who want to learn more about their job functions, and welcome questions regarding what they do.
+They are expected to share information with their supervisor or contract manager and colleagues, cooperate with and accommodate those who want to learn more about their job functions, and welcome questions regarding what they do.

-E. Customer service
+E. Customer Service

-Staff are expected to prioritize facilitation of the WSCJTC's mission over regulation of its activities.
-Staff should exhibit a "can-do" attitude and focus on the customer's needs to accomplish a program, project, or activity.
+Staff are expected to prioritize facilitation of the WSCJTC's mission over regulation of their specific activities.
+Staff should exhibit a "can-do" attitude and focus on the customer's needs to accomplish a program, project, or task.
 They are expected to actively seek ways to reconcile customers' needs and desires with any administrative or regulatory restrictions.
 They are expected to facilitate each other's efforts to provide the best customer service possible and offer assistance whenever possible.